quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 Note the resource definitions for `aws_dynamodb_table` and `layer0_deploy`.
 To configure the guestbook application to use the provisioned DynamoDB table, we reference the `name` property from the DynamoDB definition `table_name = "${aws_dynamodb_table.guestbook.name}"`.

-This is then used to populate the template fields in our [Dockerrun.aws.json](https://github.com/quintilesims/layer0-examples/blob/master/terraform-beyond-layer0/example-1/modules/guestbook_service/Dockerrun.aws.json) file.
+These `vars` are used to populate the template fields in our [Dockerrun.aws.json](https://github.com/quintilesims/guides/blob/master/terraform-beyond-layer0/example-1/modules/guestbook_service/Dockerrun.aws.json) file.

 ```
 {